 In our times of despair or loss we might feel as dry as the bones in Ezekiel’s vision.
-Submitting our plans, will, and circumstances to God tells him we believe you alone know what’s best for us.
-You alone know how best to solve our dilemma.
-You alone know what will bring life.
+Submitting our plans, will, and circumstances to God says we believe he alone knows what’s best for us.

 Leave a comment below to share your thoughts on the subject.
 If you think others would appreciate reading this, please share it through the social media buttons.

 The power of the Lord was upon me and I was carried away by the Spirit of the Lord to a valley full of old, dry bones that were scattered everywhere across the ground.
 He led me around among them, and then he said to me: